SKU Amstetten

-Sportklub Union Amstetten, commonly known as SKU Ertl Glas Amstetten for sponsorship reasons is a professional association football club based in the town of Amstetten, Lower Austria, that competes in the Austrian Regionalliga, the third tier of the Austrian football.
+Sportklub Union Amstetten, commonly known as SKU Ertl Glas Amstetten for sponsorship reasons, is a professional association football club based in the town of Amstetten, Lower Austria, that competes in the 2.
+Liga, the second tier of the Austrian football.
 Founded in 1997, it is affiliated to the Lower Austrian Football Association.
 The team plays its home matches at Union-Platz, where it has been based since its foundation.

 History

 The club was formed in 1997 from a merger of two local clubs; former second division club ASK Amstetten, founded in 1932, and SC Union Amstetten, founded in 1946.
 Existing rivalries were pushed aside as a new board was founded by members of both clubs headed by chairman Rodolf Brunner.
 In the 2007–08 season, the club was promoted to the third highest league, the Austrian Regionalliga before being directly relegated to the 1.
 Niederösterreichische Landesliga again.
 In 2011, the club returned to the Regionalliga, where they established themselves until the 2017–18 season, where they managed to win promotion to the Austrian Football Second League for the first time.
 In the 2023–24 season, the club finished last in the 2.
 Liga.
 However, they were spared from relegation after both DSV Leoben and Mohren Dornbirn failed to gain admission to the 2.
 Liga, and the number of relegated clubs was reduced to two.